sungheeyun/sungheeyun.github.io/_pages/multi-agent-ai.markdown

 ## Collaborative Intelligence – Agents Learning from Agents

 The revolutionary aspect of multi-agent systems lies in their ability to share knowledge and insights across the network while maintaining individual specialization.
-This creates several powerful collaborative mechanisms:
+This creates several powerful collaborative mechanisms

 **Representative Agent Architecture** Groups of specialized agents can collectively contribute knowledge to a representative agent that synthesizes their combined expertise.
 For example, multiple legal agents specializing in different practice areas (corporate law, litigation, regulatory compliance) could contribute insights to a general legal advisory agent that can handle broad client inquiries while knowing when to escalate to specialists.